The start of an OpenUp methodology for tying organisational strategy to design across both products and programmes.

 What We Have Done

-While we are developing toolkits (for instance, potentially adjusting persona templates and similar) and strategies for actioning these ideas in the way described above, we have already taken several steps to drive these things forward.
+While we are developing toolkits (for instance, potentially adjusting persona templates and similar) and strategies for actioning these ideas, we have already taken several other steps to drive these things forward:

 Task for the result you want

 OpenUp realise trying to action the correlations between the ideas requires a significant amount of information on context.
 This requires research - and thus, researchers.
-OpenUp has been expanding the research capacity we have, across not just content - but in relation to data and usability as well.
+OpenUp has been expanding the research capacity we have for content, as well as for data and usability.

 Keep knowledge as a product